marbl/canu/documentation/source/parameter-reference.rst

 .. _stopOnReadQuality:

 stopOnReadQuality <string=false>
-  If set, Canu will stop with the following error if there are significantly fewer reads or bases loaded into the read store than what is in the input data.
+  [In Canu v1.9 and earlier] If set, Canu will stop with the following error if there are significantly fewer reads or bases loaded into the read store than what is in the input data.

   ::